Tunable Polarons in Bose-Einstein Condensates: Results

-Let us start by considering static impurities trapped, in the tight binding limit, in an optical lattice potential deep enough to have negligible hopping between neighbouring sites.
-The presence of an impurity atom creates a spatial deformation of the order parameters of the condensates giving rise to a static polaron.
-The structure of such polaron is characterised using a mean field approach (details are shown in the Appendix) substituting the BEC's field operators $\hat \psi_i(\g{r})$ with the corresponding order parameters $\psi_i(\g{r})$.
-These in turn will be expressed as the sum of an unperturbed uniform $\psi_{0i}(\g{r})$ term plus a linear correction term $\theta_i(\g{r})$ which describes the BEC deformation induced by the impurities \cite{Bruderer2007,Bruderer2008a}.
-This allows us to obtain the Gross-Pitaevskii equation for the order parameters in the presence of impurities.
-We indicate respectively with $g_{i}^{(ab)}$ and $g_{ij}^{(b)}$ the collisional coupling constants between impurity atoms and condensates and between atoms of the two condensates.
-Using a standard approach let us first neglect the presence of the impurity atoms $g_i^{(ab)}{=}0$ (and therefore $\theta_i(\g{r}){=}0$).
-For a uniform condensate $\psi_{0i}(\g{r}){=}\sqrt{n_{0i}}\ e^{i \g{q}_i \cdot \g{r}}$ \cite{Fetter1972}, the stationary condition $\delta H_{GP}/ \delta \psi_{0i}^*{=}0$ leads to the following chemical potential $\mu_i{=}2g_{ii}^{(b)} n_{0i}{+}g_{i\neq j}^{(b)} n_{0j} {-}\frac{\hbar\Omega}{2}\sqrt{\frac{n_{0j}}{n_{0i}}}$, where $\Omega$ is the Raman coupling strength defined in Eq.~(A5).
-The next step is then to take into account the presence of the impurity and to impose the stationary condition $\delta H_{GP}/\delta \theta_i{=}0$.
-Assuming $\theta_i(\g{r})$ to be real, this leads to the following coupled differential equations
+We characterise the structure of such polaron via a mean field approach, (see Methods for details) namely substituting the BEC field operators $\hat \psi_i(\g{r})$ with the corresponding order parameters $\psi_i(\g{r})$.
+These in turn can be expressed as the sum of an unperturbed uniform $\psi_{0i}(\g{r})$ term plus a linear correction term $\theta_i(\g{r})$ which describes the BEC deformation induced by the impurities \cite{bruderer_polaron_2007,bruderer_transport_2008,cucchietti_strong-coupling_2006}.
+This allows us to obtain the Gross-Pitaevskii equations for the order parameters in presence of impurities.